 If you have a question that is not listed please forward it to email@example.com

-A1.
-There will be a tab on the new EMSA web site where you will upload the excel AIMS roster and the pictures.
+A. There is a tab on the EMSA web site where you upload the excel AIMS roster and the pictures.

-A2.
-All players playing in the District Leagues and LOSL have been registered into AIMS in past years.
+A. All players playing in the District Leagues and LOSL have been registered into AIMS in past years.
 There will be no changes to this function this year.
-When Sportngin is ready to go, the transition will not affect the ID Card system, as AIMS & Sportngin are programs handling the registration of players in the OSA database.
+When Sportngin is ready to go, the transition will not affect the ID Card system, as AIMS & SportEngine are programs handling the registration of players in the OS database.
 Each program will provide a sheet that will be uploaded into our site to produce the ID Cards.

-A6.
-You save a picture just like you would any other picture but name it using the players/coach OSA number.
+A. You save a picture just like you would any other picture but name it using the players/coach OS number.
 This is a number the player/coach already has or will be produced when the player/coach is entered into the AIMS system.
 Thus the reason the players/coaches must be entered into AIMS before starting the ID Card process.

 Right click on the folder – click on send to – select “Compressed (zipped) folder”.